tolitius/hface/README.md

 </dependency>
 ```

 it will be collecting the stats from all the nodes and will be sending these stats to `hface` for aggregation and visual pleasure.
+Here is [an example](https://github.com/tolitius/hface-server) of a simple Hazelcast server node with an hface client dependency.

 ## Visual